gnosisguild/zodiac-module-bridge/docs/setup_guide.md

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby setup --dao <safe_address> --amb  0xD4075FB57fCf038bFc702c915Ef9592534bED5c1 --owner <xDai owner address> --chainid 0x0000000000000000000000000000000000000000000000000000000000000064`

+or

+`yarn hardhat --network rinkeby factory-setup --factory <factory_address> --singleton <singleton_address> --dao <safe_address> --amb  0xD4075FB57fCf038bFc702c915Ef9592534bED5c1 --owner <side_chain_owner_address> --chainid 0x0000000000000000000000000000000000000000000000000000000000000064`

 This should return the address of the deployed SafeBridge module.
 For this guide we assume this to be `0x4242424242424242424242424242424242424242`

-Once the module is deployed you should verify the source code.
+Once the module is deployed you should verify the source code (Note: If you used the factory deployment the contract should be already verified).
 If you use a network that is Etherscan compatible and you configure the `ETHERSCAN_API_KEY` in your environment you can use the provided hardhat task to do this.

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby verifyEtherscan --module 0x4242424242424242424242424242424242424242 --dao <safe_address> --amb  0xD4075FB57fCf038bFc702c915Ef9592534bED5c1 --owner <xDai owner address> --chainid 0x0000000000000000000000000000000000000000000000000000000000000064`